readthedocs/sphinx-autoapi/docs/reference/config.rst

      and requires `Graphviz <https://graphviz.org/>`_ to be installed.
    * ``show-module-summary``: Whether to include autosummary directives in generated module documentation.
-   * ``imported-members``: Display objects imported from the same top level package or module.
+   * ``imported-members``: For objects imported into a package, display objects imported from the same top level package or module.
-     The default module template does not include imported objects, even with this option enabled.
-     The default package template does.
+     This option does not effect objects imported into a module.

 .. confval:: autoapi_ignore